 Putt Putt

-The indoor pool at the rec center is open year-round.
-Closing for refurbishments sometime in June 2025.
+The indoor pool at the Rec Center is open year-round.

 Riverside Pool is located at Fish Trap Park, just on the other side of the swinging bridge.
 It is generally open from Memorial Day until Labor Day.
-2025 hours are from 9am to 8pm
+Generally open 9am to 8pm.

 The ideal place to put in is at River Park.
 You will need someone to either drop you off and then pick you up at Fife Bridge, or you'll need to have two cars and leave one at Fife Bridge before putting in at River Park.